 The map below shows job statistics for the career type by metro area, for Georgia.
 A table below the map shows job popularity and salaries across the state.

-Listed below are metro areas ranked by the popularity of jobs for Electricians relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Electricians relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.